-The management and control of Íslandsbanki are shared by shareholders, the Board, and the CEO in accordance with the Bank’s Articles of Association, other Board directives, and the external regulatory environment.
+The management and control of Íslandsbanki is shared by shareholders, the Board of Directors, and the Chief Executive Officer, in accordance with the Bank’s Articles of Association, other Board directives, and the relevant external legal and regulatory instruments.

 In accordance with the Act on Public Limited Companies and the Bank’s Articles of Association, shareholders have the ultimate authority in all matters discussed at shareholders’ meetings.
 At the Annual General Meeting (AGM), held before the end of April each year, the Board of Directors and auditors are elected and the annual accounts for the previous year and the compensation policy are presented for approval.
 Furthermore decisions regarding dividend payments are made, as are amendments to the Articles of Association, if applicable.

 Shareholders or their representatives are authorised to attend shareholders’ meetings, as are their advisors.
 At shareholders’ meetings, each share carries one vote, and matters are decided by majority vote unless otherwise stipulated by law or in the Articles of Association.
 The AGM is held in Reykjavík.